vincen-github/mlimpl/README.md

 # Machine Learning Code

-This Repository is python code which packages some  commonly used methods about machine learning method.
+This Repository is some code which packages some  commonly used methods about machine learning method.

 I will make subsequent updates to the code.